nkolban/duktape-esp32/docs/classes.md

 ##Stream
+A stream is a pair of object where one acts as a stream writer and the other as a stream reader.
+When data is writer into the stream writer it is available at the stream reader.
+The stream can also buffer data such that if the writer wants to write data but the reader isn't ready, the data can be buffered in the steam until the reader is ready.
+The model also allows for loose coupling between components as if one component has a reader and reads data from it, it doesn't usually matter who the writer of the data may actually be.

 A new instance of this class returns an object that contains a stream connected pair.
 The object looks like:

 ```
 {
    reader: <A reader object>